 Marc Bridger (b.
-1971, United States) received a B.F.A. in studio art from The University of South Florida (USF), Tampa Florida, in 2015.
-Presently, he is a third-year M.F.A. candidate at Savannah College of Art and Design (SCAD) with an expected graduation in 2020.
+1971, United States) received a B.F.A. in studio art from The University of South Florida (USF) in 2015.
+In addition to being an exhibiting artist, Bridger graduated this year with a Master of Fine Arts (M.F.A.) in Painting from Savannah College of Art and Design (SCAD).